 I split up goals into two categories: Short-term and long-term goals.
 For weightlifting, short-term goals are typically completed within one calendar year.
 As such, they are completed updated more frequently.
 Long-term goals (sometimes called “lifetime goals”) can be completed within the next few years or few decades.
 You don’t have to set hard dates for goal completion though; do what works best for you.

 Goals are not set-in-stone.
 They can be modified, replaced, stretched out, or thrown out entirely.
 If you’re setting goals for yourself and have complete autonomy over them, be careful with making too many updates.
 Goals lose their value if they’re constantly changing, you could lose motivation if you’re not completing goals, and training can become ineffective if your direction changes too frequently.
-If you need help setting goals, making a training program to reach your goals, or accountability so you actually complete your goals, consider hiring a coach from Starting Strength Online Coaching today!”
+If you need help setting goals, making a training program to reach your goals, or accountability so you actually complete your goals, consider hiring a coach from Barbell Logic Online Coaching today!”